Dainiell/Capoink/README.md

 # Capoink - Tally Sales Mobile Tracker
 A cross-platform mobile app that helps business owners track and analyze sales across multiple businesses.
-No monthly or annual subscription required.
+One-time purchase of ₱150, no recurring fees.

 ## Features
 - 🧩 **Home Screen Widgets:** Real-time sales for all your businesses, right from your home screen
 - 🏢 **Multi-Business Management:** Unlimited business profiles under a single account
 - 🖼️ **Attach Image:** creating your product with perfect images
+- 🎨 **Custom Social Filters:** Auto-generated Instagram and Facebook story filters styled with your business logo and name
 - 📱 **Responsive Design:** Works on smartphones, tablets, and iPads
 - 🖐️ **Manual Entry Mode:** Add items and sales manually, no scanner needed
 - 💵 **Multi-Currency Support:** PHP and USD now, more coming